berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 - Physical suffering (immediate, concrete): e.g., the current ice bath craze, or the popularity of Stoicism *or*
 - Psychological suffering (potential suffering): i.e., ditching your psychological safety in favor of adventure (e.g., the hobbits leaving the comfort of the Shire to go on their adventure, or Twelve apostles leaving their families and livelihoods to follow Jesus).

 Did Christ Himself play it safe?
 Clearly not, hence the Cross.
 But "to love is to suffer and there can be no love otherwise," says Fyodor Dostoevsky.
 And what's the opposite of love?
 Hate, right?
 No, apathy.
 Or perhaps *acedia*, which the desert monks believed to come from being "too safe" in their cells.
-But the other sin it relates to is idolatry: worshipping one's own life or safety above all else (e.g., this longevity movement of which Bryan Johnson is the poster child).
+But the other sin it relates to is idolatry: worshipping one's own life or safety above all else (e.g., the present longevity movement of which Bryan Johnson is the poster child).
 Rather, *propter vitam vivendi perdere causas,* roughly translated as "to lose the reasons for living, for the sake of life."

 Alexander Tytler Cycle predicted this stage for us—well, for everyone: after abundance comes complacency and apathy, then dependence, and finally bondage.